Child benefit: Netherlands

+If a household has a child less than 12 years of age and the parent with the lowest income has an income of more than 5.154 euro per year (2021), he or she receives a tax deduction of up to 2.815 euro per year (234,58 per month, 2021).

 New Zealand

 New Zealand has a tax rebate system known as 'Working For Families', which are allocated to families based on income and the number of children.
 A report in 2012 by the children's commissioner Dr Russell Wills recommended New Zealand adopt a universal child benefit, which the-then National government rejected.

 In 2018, the Sixth Labour Government introduced a new universal BestStart Payment of $60 per week for parents with newborn dependents.

 Poland

 There are two forms of parents financial support.

 The first one is tax cut.
 It was introduced in early 2000s.
 One of parents can deduct it from their annual personal tax settlement.

 Currently it is PLN 92,67 (€19) monthly for first and second child, PLN 166,67 (€35) for the third and PLN 225 (€47) for each next child.

 There is no possibility to use it when parents are not subject for personal income tax in basic form (e.g. that excludes some alternative forms of taxation in small business).
 There is also an income limitation if there is only a single child.
 The limit is PLN 56,000 (€11,700) per year per each parent.
 The tax cut is possible for parents of children up to 25 years provided that the child learns at school and child’s annual income does not exceed a small limit (close to PLN 16,000, €3340 monthly).

 Another form is direct payment for parents.
-The program has been introduced in 2016 and initially was only for parents of more than one child.
+The programme, named Family 500+ has been introduced in 2016 was created by the PiS government.
+Initially it was only for parents of more than one child, and the payment was 500 PLN (€116) monthly per child.
 The benefit base was a number of children minus one.
 Later on in 2019 it's been simplified and made more common: the benefit is paid for each child.
-From the very beginning the rate is constant and is PLN 500 (€104) monthly per child.
+From the very beginning the rate is constant and is PLN 800 (€187) monthly per child.
 The payment is not a subject of any income tax (e.g. cannot increase your income to excess the limit mentioned in above paragraph) and is paid unconditionally for children up to 18 years.

 There is no research that proves any birth rate increase due to any of these forms of support.